josebarbamontoya/rggs_comparative_genomics_2/README.md

-# RGGS Comparative Genomics 2 — Computational Methods
+# AMNH-RGGS Comparative Genomics 2 — Computational Methods
 * Materials for the American Museum of Natural History-Richard Gilder Graduate School course: Comparative Genomics 2 — Computational Methods.
 * Course taught by Robert DeSalle, Jose Barba, Jessica Goodhart, and Dean Bobo (update instructors list).
 * Sessions scheduled for Thursdays from 2:00 to 4:00 PM in the ICG conference room, from September 5 to December 12, 2024.